 “The military service contract is also standardized — there is a single approved template.
 There are no individual contracts.”

-Groza identified at least 158 universities and 43 colleges that are promoting contract-based service in USF among students.
-Here is the full list
+Groza identified at least 182 universities and 64 colleges that are promoting contract-based service in UAV units among students.
+Also it happens in the universities in the annexed Ukrainian regions Here is the list

 На главную